 Drug development is a highly uncertain undertaking and involves a substantial degree of risk.
-For example, in our recently completed Phase 2a clinical trials investigating ETX-810 for the treatment of diabetic peripheral neuropathic pain (DPNP) and lumbosacral radicular pain (LSRP), ETX-810 did not achieve statistically significant separation from placebo on either trial's primary endpoint, and as a result, we have discontinued further development of ETX-810.
-In addition, interim results from our ongoing Phase 1b study evaluating ETX-155 in photosensitive epilepsy (PSE) were inconclusive, with an analysis of drug exposures in the study participants indicating drug levels that were significantly lower than expected based on the pharmacokinetic profile observed in earlier Phase 1 trials of ETX-155 in healthy subjects.
+For example, in our Phase 2a clinical trials completed earlier this year investigating ETX-810 for the treatment of diabetic peripheral neuropathic pain (DPNP) and lumbosacral radicular pain (LSRP), ETX-810 did not achieve statistically significant separation from placebo on either trial's primary endpoint, and as a result, we have discontinued further development of ETX-810.
+In addition, interim results from our Phase 1b study evaluating ETX-155 in PSE were inconclusive, with an analysis of drug exposures in the study participants indicating drug levels that were significantly lower than expected based on the pharmacokinetic profile observed in earlier Phase 1 trials of ETX-155 in healthy subjects.
 As a result, in April 2022 we elected to delay advancing ETX-155 into Phase 2a depression trials in order to determine the root cause of this lower-than-expected exposure.
-Based on an initial review of ongoing analyses, we believe that the reduced exposure levels were most likely related to certain aspects of the chemistry, manufacturing, and controls (CMC) for the different batches of drug product used in the Phase 1 healthy volunteer trials and the Phase 1b PSE trial.
-Evaluation and potential implementation of CMC process modifications to ensure consistency of drug product manufacturing are currently underway.
-In parallel, in July 2022, we initiated a Phase 1 pharmacokinetic trial in healthy subjects to identify the dose required to provide a similar exposure to that of the 60-milligram dose used in the previous 14-day repeat dose Phase 1 healthy volunteer trial.
-Assuming a dose level with appropriate exposure and safety is confirmed, we intend to initiate our previously planned Phase 2a trial of ETX-155 in patients with major depressive disorder (MDD).
-In the event a dose level with appropriate exposure and safety is not confirmed, we will continue to explore potential CMC process modifications and intend to undertake any necessary additional pharmacokinetic trials to determine appropriate exposure and safety prior to initiating any proof-of-concept trials in patients, which could result in a significant delay in our ability to advance the ETX-155 clinical development program.
-We have elected to postpone our previously planned Phase 2a clinical trial of ETX-155 in perimenopausal depression (PMD).
+Upon a comprehensive investigation, no irregularities or differences were observed with CMC associated with the drug product and the drug substance batches used in the PSE trial or with other newly produced drug substance and product.
+We also initiated a Phase 1, single and repeat dose, clinical trial in healthy subjects to confirm the pharmacokinetic profile of ETX-155 in advance of a planned Phase 2a clinical trial in subjects with MDD.
+The drug exposure levels from the recently executed single dose part of the Phase 1 pharmacokinetic trial (N=42) were compared with the population pharmacokinetic model built with data from healthy subjects evaluated in the original, previously disclosed Phase 1 trials (N=70).
+Results demonstrated that at the 60-milligram dose, there was no meaningful difference between exposures obtained with different batches, and that the low exposures observed in the Phase 1b PSE single dose trial are within the range of previously reported moderate variability.
+We are positioned to initiate the Phase 2a MDD trial in the first quarter of 2023 using the 60-milligram dose of ETX-155.
+Additional unexpected results or events could cause further delays in, or changes to, the ETX-155 development program and potentially lead us to discontinue further development of the program.
+We have determined not to reinitiate the PSE trial and have elected to indefinitely postpone our previously planned Phase 2a clinical trial of ETX-155 in perimenopausal depression (PMD).
 We have not initiated clinical trials for any of our other current research programs.